-Despite it being one of the most enjoyable, effective, and economical sports out there, running often comes with a price – a runner's knee.
-This condition, also known as patellofemoral pain syndrome, is characterized by the pain in the knee.
-The hurting can range from mild discomfort to severe twinge.
+Despite it being one of the most enjoyable, effective, and economical sports out there, running often comes with a price – runner's knee.
+This condition, also known as patellofemoral pain syndrome, is characterized by a pain in the knee.
+The ache can range from mild discomfort to severe twinge.

 As the matter of fact, this does not concern only runners, rather any athletes who put a significant strain on their knees.
 And the reasons for the pain can also vary from direct injury or overuse to flat feet or misalignment of the patella.

 Oftentimes, though, the reason for the pain is weak muscle groups surrounding and supporting the knees.
 Therefore we suggest you to include these exercises for sore knees from running into your weekly training.

 It's one of the best exercises for runner's knee and for injury prevention.
 It requires no equipment and can easily be done anytime anywhere.

 Start by standing on one foot.
 Keep the weight on the heel of your active foot as you push the free leg backwards while you're squatting on the active one.
 Make sure the patella of the active leg is aligned with your toes and that the active knee is not drawing inwards.
 Also, keep the pelvis parallel to the floor so that the hip on the side of the free leg doesn't sink in.

 Feel free to use a table top or a wall for stability, holding it on the side of your free leg.